 Family Members That Sponsor and Support Our Reunions

 Family reunions are the epitome of a gathering that can unite and link individuals from the past, present and future.
-My cousin Willie (June) Platt, his wife Rose along with their daughter Yvonne, took on the lovesome task and organized our 2012, Platt-Coleman family reunion.
-Willie who is better known as June Platt, has been a powerful entity within the family for more than seventy years.
-He is the oldest son of Will and Golda Platt, who are now both deceased.
-When asked, what influenced him to sponsor the reunion this year?
-He smiled and recalled how, "I promised Aunt Annie that I would keep the family reunions going."
-Annie was a strong and beloved matriach within the family, who maintained a plethora of our history.
+My cousin the late Willie (June) Platt, his wife Rose along with their daughter Yvonne, took on the lovesome task and organized our 2012, Platt-Coleman family reunion.
+Willie who was better known as June Platt was a powerful entity within the family for more than seventy years.
+He was the oldest son of Will and Golda Platt, who are also both deceased.
+When asked, what influenced him to sponsor the reunion that year?
+He smiled and I recalled he said, "I promised Aunt Annie that I would keep the family reunions going."
+Annie was a strong and beloved matriarch within the family, who maintained a plethora of our history.

-Even at a time when illness was thrusted upon June, he was determined to keep that promise and pursue the organization of this event .
+Even at a time when an illness was thrust upon June, he was determined to keep that promise and pursue the organization of this event.
 His treatments of chemotherapy caused June to lose his hair, fingernails and a lot of weight.
-June's oldest daughter Yvonne, contacted family members before the reunion and asked that we keep her dad in our prayers because of this illness.
+June's oldest daughter Yvonne contacted family members before the reunion and asked that we keep her dad in our prayers because of this illness.
 She was concerned that June would not live to see the family reunion after being hospitalized.
 He was there at the Platt-Coleman reunion, with that larger than life smile.
-Willie (June) Platt, vehemently continues to fight for breath of life daily.
-His faith in God is strong as June was also thankful for his life as well as the new hair and fingernails he has grown.
-June's determination and love for family is an admirable quality we should all imitate.
+Willie (June) Platt, vehemently fought for the breath of life daily.
+His faith in God was strong as June was also thankful for his life as well as the new hair and fingernails he had grown.
+June's determination and love for family was an admirable quality we should all imitate.
 (I must sadly express that Willie (June) Platt passed away previously and now we also must acknowledge the death of his daughter Desiree.
 Our love and prayers go out constantly to this family.
 We must all have faith in the hope of the resurrection as mentioned at John 5:28,29 "Do not be amazed at this, for the hour is coming in which all those in the memorial tombs will hear his voice and come out, . . ."
 New World Translation of the Holy Scriptures)

 Like many southerners in the 1950s, June exemplified a desire to leave his small hometown of Mullins, South Carolina for the big city of Brooklyn, New York.
-He met his wife Rose in Brooklyn, they later married and had four children Yvonne, Desiree, Derek and Brandal who is deceased.
-From the origin of this beautiful family Willie (June) Platt, now has 15 great grandchildren and 10 grandchildren.
-At the present time he is seventy-seven years old and maintains the role of patriach; who tried to cultivate togetherness within this vital group.
+He met his wife Rose in Brooklyn, they later married and had four children Yvonne, Desiree, Derek, and Brandal who is deceased.
+From the origin of this beautiful family Willie (June) Platt, now has 15 great-grandchildren and 10 grandchildren.
+At the present time, he was seventy-seven years old and maintained the role of the patriarch; who tried to cultivate togetherness within this vital group.
 His parents Will and Golda, who are deceased demonstrated similar characteristics.
 They were known to stop by and check on my mother Elease, also deceased.
 After the death of my father Earlie, she was a single mother with more than ten children to raise.
-Elease, had strong faith in God and worked hard to care for her children although times were difficult.
+Elease had strong faith in God and worked hard to care for her children although times were difficult.
 Will and Golda's visits would consist of a little money or food along with encouraging words to help my mother out.

 Families had the tendency to not only visit each other but also help during difficult times.
-Willie (June) continues to care for family and friends as his parents Will and Golda had done.
+Willie (June) continued to care for family and friends as his parents Will and Golda had done.
 Once June established himself in New York, he was trenchant and determined to assist others upon their arrival in the area.
 June worked at the Enlisted Men's Club on a Naval base.
 Although he was not enlisted in the navy, June served as Manager of this club.
 He utilized this position to helped numerous people obtain employment as they arrived in New York from the south.
-Along with this privilege of helping others, June unfortunatedly saw a lot of injured men return from vietnam, due to the viciousness of this war.
-He also recalled how such drinks as scotch were twenty five and fifty cents.
-Referred to as "Big Daddy," June would hire such groups as Cool and the Gang, The Fat Back Band and The Drifters for the EM Club.
+Along with this privilege of helping others, June, unfortunately, saw a lot of injured men return from Vietnam, due to the viciousness of this war.
+He also recalled how such drinks as scotch were twenty-five and fifty cents.
+Referred to as "Big Daddy," June would hire such groups as Kool and the Gang, The Fat Back Band and The Drifters for the EM Club.
 He enjoyed the position of Manager because, "I helped so many young men in search of a new life in New York, become men."

 The Reunion and Revelation of Our Family History

 Sunday, was the final day of this historical event.
-With great anticipation family members gathered for a buffet of delicious foods such as fried chicken, candied yams with marshmellows, green beans, tossed salad, grilled chicken breast, ham and chocolate cake for dessert.
-After we ate, the revelation of historical aspects regardning our extended families were revealed.
-June briefly surmarized them as the infamous "family of four" which included the Platts, Johnsons, Colemans and Spears.
+With great anticipation family members gathered for a buffet of delicious foods such as fried chicken, candied yams with marshmallows, green beans, tossed salad, grilled chicken breast, ham and chocolate cake for dessert.
+After we ate, the revelation of historical aspects regarding our extended families was revealed.
+June briefly summarized them as the infamous "family of four" which included the Platts, Johnsons, Colemans, and Spears.
 Explanations of these interrelated groups were presented carefully.
-One of our cousins Blondell Johnson, traced family history back as far as the 1800's.
+One of our cousins Blondell Johnson traced family history back as far as the 1800's.
 Through census records, evidence of Richard Johnson was revealed from 1852.
 He was married to Mary Davis.
-From this marriage more than six generations now exist.
+From this marriage, more than six generations now exist.
 Blondell was also able to research and discover Mary, a grandchild of Richard, married Jerry Coleman.
 From this marriage my father's mother, Lula was born.
-She was described as beautiful with high cheek bones and straight black hair because LuLa was part Cherokee.
-Aunt Annie, was the daughter of Lula and sister of my father Earlie, served as matriach and historian of the family for many years.
+She was described as beautiful with high cheekbones and straight black hair because Lula was part Cherokee.
+The late Aunt Annie, was the daughter of Lula and sister of my father Earlie, served as matriarch and historian of the family for many years.
 She swore and pridefully stated that Lula, her mother was part Native American.

 Whether my ancestor Lula, was part Native American or half white, does not matter.
-The true God and our Grand Creator Jehovah, sees all of these titles along with the hatred expressed through them as supercilious.
-Almighty God is not partial and those who practice such things ". . .will be done away with."
+The true God and our Grand Creator Jehovah see all of these titles along with the hatred expressed through them as supercilious.
+Almighty God is not partial and those who practice such things "...will be done away with."
 (1 Corinthians 13:10) LuLa went on to have numerous children including my father, Earlie Coleman.
 Mary, who was a descendant of Richard Johnson, eventually married Bob Platt, after the death of her first husband, Jerry Coleman.
-From that marriage the Platt family evolved which includes my cousin Willie (June) Platt.
+From that marriage, the Platt family evolved which includes my cousin Willie (June) Platt.

-During the reunion June, reminisced and acknowledged that Mary Platt, another cousin and daughter of Worth Platt was eighty-eight years old.
+During the reunion, June, reminisced and acknowledged that Mary Platt, another cousin, and daughter of Worth Platt was eighty-eight years old.
 She was the oldest member of the family present at the reunion.
-Mary was unbelieveably wrinkle free and exhibited very few tendencies of an eighty-eight year old.
+Mary was unbelievably wrinkle free and exhibited very few tendencies of an eighty-eight-year-old.
 Her father Worth Platt now deceased, rode a bicycle with a basket throughout our hometown of Mullins, South Carolina.
 He was the brother of Will, June's father.
-Uncle Worth utilized this bicycle to deliver vegetables from his garden and stay in contact with various family members for the stablization of the Platt-Coleman structure.
+Uncle Worth utilized this bicycle to deliver vegetables from his garden and stay in contact with various family members for the stabilization of the Platt-Coleman structure.
 At the family reunion, we laughed about how this man never used curse words to express himself.
 When Worth Platt saw people mistreating others, he would make statements such as, "You needs to be worked over lightly."
 Uncle Worth was loved and highly respected as a man who maintained a certain dignity and appreciation for family values although he was truly a character.

 Sunday's family reunion program featured numerous aspects.
-The welcome address by my sister Doris Duren, was acknowledged and accepted.
-Through the reading of scriptures and memorial candel lightings for family members that were no longer present, we fellowshipped together as a family that had survived numerous tribulations.
+The welcome address by my sister Doris Duren was acknowledged and accepted.
+Through the reading of scriptures and memorial candle lightings for family members that were no longer present, we fellowshipped together as a family that had survived numerous tribulations.
 Remarks were given by June, and Rose regarding the importance of our reunions continuing.
 My oldest sister Janie Genwright, actuated young family members in the audience to volunteer as sponsors of the Platt-Coleman reunion.
 Volunteers unanimously agreed that our next reunion would be held in Myrtle Beach, South Carolina, a popular vacation location that we grew up visiting about forty-five minutes from our hometown of Mullins.
 Finally, more than six generations got to introduce themselves and their families.
-From Mary Platt, who was eighty-eight down to two and one year olds such as Chante, Christian and Jeremy.
+From Mary Platt, who was eighty-eight down to two and one-year-olds such as Chante, Christian, and Jeremy.
 Our family history was truly revealed and discovered for its continuation right into the future.